craffael/lehrfempp/doc/doxygen/pages/quick_reference_geometry.md

 ## Geometry Interface {#geometry_interface}

-To get the geometry of an entity :
+To get the geometry of an entity:

 ```cpp
 for (const lf::mesh::Entity* entity : mesh.Entities(codim)) {